awslabs/keys_values/README.md

 device only, it may not be a good idea to use context parallelism for fine-tuning, because this is not aware of the cache restrictions put in place during inference.
-In contrast, the techniques provided here compute gradients with your KV cache policy in place, which allows the model to adapt to it.
+In contrast, the techniques provided here compute gradients with your KV cache policy in place.
+The model can adapt to the precisely the restrictions introduced by the policy.

 The following fine-tuning modes are currently provided: